 For most indices, selectivity (S) by age and year was estimated using partial catches.
 In the Atlantic there was one exception, the SEAMAP South Atlantic Trawl survey.
 This survey was assumed to index the abundance of age-0 king mackerel in October-November.
-Therefore, for all years S0was fixed to 1.0 and S1-11+ were fixed to 0.0.
-In the Gulf there were two exceptions: the Shrimp Bycatch (SEAMAP Fall Groundfish survey) GLM which was assumed to index age-0 king mackerel (S0was fixed to 1.0 and S1-11+ were fixed to 0.0) and the SEAMAP Ichthyoplankton survey which was assumed to index spawning stock biomass and the selectivity pattern was fixed at maturityfecundity-at-age.
+Therefore, for all years S_0 was fixed to 1.0 and S{1-11+} were fixed to 0.0.
+In the Gulf there were two exceptions: the Shrimp Bycatch (SEAMAP Fall Groundfish survey) GLM which was assumed to index age-0 king mackerel (S_0 was fixed to 1.0 and S{1-11+} were fixed to 0.0) and the SEAMAP Ichthyoplankton survey which was assumed to index spawning stock biomass and the selectivity pattern was fixed at maturityfecundity-at-age.
 The partial catches used to estimate selectivity for each index are summarized in Tables 3.27 and 3.28.
 The equation used to estimate selectivity was that corresponding to Butterworth and Geromont (1999) (see VPA-2BOX manual), instead of the Powers and Restrepo (1982) method.
-While the Powers and Restrepo approach allows selectivity at age to change every year, the Butterworth and Geromont approach computes an average selectivity pattern for the entire time period (1981-2006).
+While the Powers and Restrepo approach allows selectivity pattern for the entire time period (1981-2006).